Car Hire in Greece – Not the Only Solution. Not Always the Best One Either.

 KTEL is Greece’s intercity bus network made up of sixty-two independent bus cooperatives, each operating within its own prefecture or region.
 They share a name, but little else.
 Each company is separately owned.
 Each sets its own schedules, prices, and routes.
 Some have modern websites and online booking systems.
 Others appear to be held together by optimism and a fax machine.

-You can find it at agreekoddity.com/plan-your-trip
+You can find it at Plan Your Greece for Android at Google Play Store

 For the record – I’m not anti-car hire